olimorris/persisted.nvim/README.md

 Autoloading can be further controlled for certain directories by specifying `allowed_dirs` and `ignored_dirs`.

-> **Note**: Autoloading will not occur if the plugin is lazy loaded or a user opens Neovim with arguments.
-For example: `nvim some_file.rb`
+> **Note**: Autoloading will not occur if the plugin is lazy loaded or a user opens Neovim with arguments other than a single directory argument.
+For example: `nvim some_file.rb` will not not result in autoloading but `nvim some/existing/path` or `nvim .` will.

 ### Following current working directory